 theophilus london is reppin’ for the youth of now and tomorrow

-From consulting for DONDA, recording with Skepta and touring with Mark Ronson, the Trinidad-born and Brooklyn-raised artist is a modern visionary.
+From consulting for DONDA, recording with Skepta to touring with Mark Ronson and taking on a creative director role at B.U.M Equipment, the Trinidad-born and Brooklyn-raised artist is a modern visionary.

 Sitting down to talk with Theophilus London is a glorious thing.
 His mind moves at lightning speed and the conversation seamlessly journeys between philosophy, technology, sex, capitalism and community.
 The comparisons to his collaborator and friend, Kanye West, are apt, Theophilus too is bold and uncompromising in his vision and is genuinely a lover and seeker of art and artists, particularly the next bright star you don't know about yet, the one who might be serving your coffee.

 Whilst on tour downunder with Mark Ronson, Keyone Starr, Dan Merriweather, Tame Impala and co., i-D caught up with Theophilus to talk think tanks, Vibes and why Karl Lagerfeld is a boss!